2.5 Assets, Capacity, and Community Readiness

 | Readiness | Awareness, concern, willingness, competing priorities, leadership support |

-A CHES scenario may ask which information is most important before expanding a program.
+A scenario may ask which information is most important before expanding a program.
 If the current program depends on one unpaid volunteer, capacity is a serious concern.
-If the proposed strategy requires broadband access but many participants lack reliable internet, feasibility is a concern.
-If leaders do not yet see the issue as important, readiness is a concern.
+If the proposed strategy requires broadband but many participants lack reliable internet, feasibility is the concern.
+If leaders do not yet see the issue as important, readiness is the concern.

-Exam distractors often jump from a barrier to a solution without checking fit.
-If transportation is a barrier, the best next step may be to assess routes, schedules, cost, safety, and partner options before choosing a shuttle program.
-If language access is a barrier, the team should assess preferred languages, literacy, interpreter availability, and translation quality before producing materials.
+Exam distractors often leap from a barrier straight to a solution without checking fit.
+If transportation is a barrier, the better next step is to assess routes, schedules, cost, safety, and partner options before launching a shuttle.
+If language access is a barrier, assess preferred languages, literacy, interpreter availability, and translation quality before producing materials.

 Linking assessment to planning